bpdev75x/Glitch.LOCK/README.md

 # Dev Environment

-Clone this repo and `cd` into root.
-Then:
 The following dependencies are required to build and run this example, depending on your OS, they may already be installed: